 United Way Names 2021-2022 Campaign Chairs

-United Way of Lee, Hendry, Glades, and Okeechobee has announced that the 2021-2022 United Way Campaign Chairs will be Noelle Branning and Corey Vertich.
+United Way of Lee, Hendry, and Glades has announced that the 2021-2022 United Way Campaign Chairs will be Noelle Branning and Corey Vertich.
 Additionally, the goal for this year’s campaign has been set at $11.3 million.
-Last year’s campaign raised $10.8 million for the local communities of Lee, Hendry, Glades, and Okeechobee.
+Last year’s campaign raised $10.8 million for the local communities of Lee, Hendry, and Glades.
 The theme of this year’s campaign has been determined to be “Back to the Future”.

 Branning was a co-chair for last year’s United Way Pacesetter campaign and Vertich has been on the United Way Funds Distribution team for nearly 20 years, so their partnership to co-chair this year’s campaign made sense.
 Both have been involved in many local charity events and are counting on support from local leaders, friends, employers, and all supporters to reach the campaign goal as we strive to move past the effects of the pandemic.